-Quarterly progress reports must clearly differentiate which activities were completed with EPA funds provided under the BF Cleanup grant, versus any other funding source used to help accomplish grant activities.
+Quarterly progress reports must clearly differentiate which activities were completed with EPA funds provided under the Brownfield cleanup cooperative agreement, versus any other funding source used to help accomplish project activities.

-In addition, the report shall include brief information on each of the following areas: 1) a comparison of actual accomplishments to the anticipated outputs/outcomes specified in the cooperative agreement work plan; 2) reasons why anticipated outputs/outcomes were not met; and 3) other pertinent information, including, when appropriate, analysis and explanation of cost overruns or high unit costs.
-The CAR agrees that it will notify EPA of problems, delays, or adverse conditions which materially impair the ability to meet the outputs/outcomes specified in the cooperative agreement work plan.
+In addition, the report shall include brief information on each of the following areas: 1) a comparison of actual accomplishments to the anticipated outputs/outcomes specified in the cooperative agreement workplan; 2) reasons why anticipated outputs/outcomes were not met; and 3) other pertinent information, including, when appropriate, analysis and explanation of cost overruns or high unit costs.
+The CAR agrees that it will notify EPA of problems, delays, or adverse conditions which materially impair the ability to meet the outputs/outcomes specified in the cooperative agreement workplan.

-2. The CAR must submit progress report on a quarterly basis to the EPA Project Officer.
-Quarterly progress report must include: - a.
+2. The CAR must submit progress report on a quarterly basis to the EPA Project Officer. quarterly progress report must include: - a.
 Summary and status of approved activities performed during the reporting quarter; summary of the performance outputs/outcomes achieved during the reporting quarter; and a description of problems encountered or difficulties during the reporting quarter that may affect the project schedule. - b.
 An update on project schedule and milestones; including an explanation of any discrepancies from the approved workplan. - c.
 A budget recap summary table with the following information: current approved project budget; costs incurred during the reporting quarter; costs incurred to date (cumulative expenditures); and total remaining funds.
 The CAR should include an explanation of any discrepancies in the budget from the approved workplan.
-3. The CAR must maintain records that will enable it to report to EPA on the amount of funds expended on the specific properties under this cooperative agreement.
-4. In accordance with 2 CFR 200.328(d)(1), the CAR agrees to inform EPA as soon as problems, delays, or adverse conditions become known which will materially impair the ability to meet the outputs/outcomes specified in the approved workplan.
+3. If the CAR makes any subawards under this agreement, then it becomes a pass-through entity under the "Establishing and Managing Subaward" General Term and Condition of this agreement.
+As the pass-through entity, the CAR must report to EPA on its subaward monitoring activities under [2 CFR 200.331\(d\)](#), including the following information on subawards as part of the CAR's quarterly performance reporting: